-What follows are some bit masks definition for the ADC registers.
+What follows is some bit masks definition for the ADC registers.
 Note that has some ChibiOS drivers already uses those bitmasks internally, the proper file for the micro in use is already included.

 The ChibiOS/HAL drivers often offer some additional helper.
-As example ADCv2 defines identifiers for the input channel channels.
+For example, the ADCv2 defines identifiers for the input channel channels.

 We also talked about a limited number of options for the ADCx_SMPRx bit fields.
-These values are defined in ChibiOS ADC driver as well and, with reference to ADCv2, they are an unsigned integer in range 0 to 7 : this explains why each bit field as a lenght of 3-bit
+These values are defined in ChibiOS ADC driver as well and, with reference to ADCv2, they are an unsigned integer in range 0 to 7: this explains why each bit field as a length of 3-bit

 Note that macro perfectly shows to which register belongs each bit field.
-As example ADC_SQR2_SQ9_N states that the ninth element of the sequence is a piece of the ADC Sequence Register 2.
+For example, the ADC_SQR2_SQ9_N states that the ninth element of the sequence is a piece of the ADC Sequence Register 2.